Mitigating Extrinsic Gender Bias for Bangla Classification Tasks: Methodology

-\paragraph{Embedding Extraction} Max-pooled embeddings were extracted for both the original text and the gender-name-swapped text.
-Let the embeddings of the original and gender-name-swapped texts be represented as $\mathbf{e}_1$ and $\mathbf{e}_2$, respectively.
+\paragraph{Embedding Extraction.} Max-pooled embeddings were extracted for both the male-centric and the female-centric text from the model.
+Let the embeddings of the male and female texts be represented as $\mathbf{e}_1$ and $\mathbf{e}_2$, respectively.
 These embeddings were used in the joint loss computation to enforce similarity between the two.

-\paragraph{Joint Loss Function} The custom joint loss function ($J_{\text{loss}}$) consists of two components: cross-entropy loss for classification accuracy ($L_{\text{CE}}$) and gender debiasing loss ($L_{\text{GB}}$) based on cosine similarity, which aligns the embeddings of the original and gender-name-swapped texts.
-The gender debiasing loss is defined as: